atomicrobot/playbook/content/design/_index.md

 # Tools

-For user interface design we favor Sketch (or optionally Photoshop 2014+).
-These tools have strong support for vector based designs and integration with tools for graphic production and prototyping.
+For user interface design and wireframing we favor Sketch.
+Sketch has strong support for vector based designs and integration with tools for graphic production and prototyping.
+When needed we may also leverage Adobe Creative Cloud tools.

 * Use vector drawing tools only to enable scaling to different screen resolutions - avoid raster based tools
 * Leverage symbols (or smart objects in Photoshop) for reusable assets like buttons, switches, etc.